gavinlyonsrepo/ST7789_TFT_PICO/README.md

 | 7-12 | drawText|N| draws character array |
 | 1-12 | print |~| Polymorphic print class which will print out many data types |

-These  functions return a number in event of an error, such as wrong font chosen , ASCII character outside chosen fonts range, character out of screen bounds and invalid character array pointer object.
-See API docs for details
+These functions return an error code in event of an error.

 ### Bitmap